How diminished independence can impact the health & well-being of older adults.

-It’s important to recognize the depression cues in older adults before they become a more serious problem and, when possible, take steps to identify and avoid triggers like a loss of independence.
+It is important to recognize the depression cues in older adults before they become a more serious problem and, when possible, take steps to identify and avoid triggers like a loss of independence.

-What leads to diminished independence
+What leads to diminished independence.

 As we get older, there are a number of factors that can lead to diminished independence.
 Here are three common examples:

-- Bad Falls: According to the Cleveland Clinic, a fall marks one of the greatest points of risk for a loss in independence amongst older adults.
-A decline in ability to move can lead to a decline in ability to perform daily activities, increased reliance on others for assistance, and increased risk of social isolation.
+- Bad falls: According to the Cleveland Clinic, a fall marks one of the greatest points of risk for a loss in independence amongst older adults.
+A decline in the ability to move can lead to a decline in the ability to perform daily activities, increased reliance on others for assistance, and increased risk of social isolation.
 Unfortunately, once a senior suffers a fall that leads to hospitalization, their recovery often leads to increased frailty and deconditioning of muscles which can result in more falls and further decreases in independent living.
 In the Oxford Journal, falls have been linked to depression in older adults.

-- Chronic Pain: The NIH reports that more than half of all seniors who live at home are dealing with chronic pain, which can lead to a decline in health and independence.
+- Chronic pain: The NIH reports that more than half of all seniors who live at home are dealing with chronic pain, which can lead to a decline in health and independence.
 And while it’s not surprising to hear that chronic pain leads to depression, finding a way to preserve some independence can fight off depression and keep the pain from worsening.

-- Nervous Relatives: While it’s important to have tough conversations with aging parents and elderly loved onesbefore it’s too late, many well-meaning relatives overreact to initial warning signs and limit independence more than is necessary.
+- Nervous relatives: While it’s important to have tough conversations with aging parents and elderly loved ones before it’s too late, many well-meaning relatives overreact to initial warning signs and limit independence more than is necessary.
 Before you take over mom’s financial life or move dad into a home, make sure you understand the severity of the situation and react accordingly.

-What can be done to preserve independence
+What can be done to preserve independence?

 While your aging parents may not be in a position to do everything on their own, you want to make sure they have as much independence as possible to keep them happy and healthy for as long as possible.
 Here are some ways to support their freedom:

-- Tech Solutions: We’ve written before about howtechnology can give your loved one independence while providing you with peace of mind.
+- Tech solutions: We’ve written before about how technology can give your loved one independence while providing you with peace of mind.
 The advancements in this arena continue to take off!
-From enhanced emergency alert systems to medication monitoring to money management with a True Link Card, seniors and those who care for them can benefit from a solution that meets the whole family’s needs.
+From enhanced emergency alert systems to medication monitoring to money management with a True Link Card, seniors, and those who care for them, can benefit from a solution that meets the whole family’s needs.

-- Interactive Caregiving: If an older adult needs the help of caregiver, the type of care they receive can impact how independent they feel.
+- Interactive caregiving: If an older adult needs the help of a caregiver, the type of care they receive can impact how independent they feel.
 Instead of a caregiver doing everything for their care recipient, they should do some things alongside their care recipient, whether that’s writing a grocery list, planting flowers, or taking a walk around the block.
 Interactive caregivers should also make an effort to engage seniors in their favorite activities and hobbies which can help aging adults maintain a sense of self.

-- NOT Staying Home: While staying in their own home is a goal for many seniors, in some cases (according to the New York Times) doing so can actually diminish independence.
+- NOT staying home: While staying in their own home is a goal for many seniors, in some cases (according to the New York Times) doing so can actually diminish independence.
 Being homebound, without the ability to engage with other people and live life as they used to, can be detrimental to these older adults.
 It’s important to consider whether doing everything to help a loved one stay at home is really best for their well-being.